 Importance of Treatment

 Both mood disorders and addiction can be treated concurrently.
-Often relapse occurs due to one co-occurring issue affecting the other.
+Often relapse occurs due to one co-occurring issue influencing the other.
 It can be difficult to reach or maintain recovery if only the addiction or mood disorder is being treated .

 Multiple Treatment Options for Long-Term Recovery

-Dual diagnosis is when a person is struggling with a drug addiction and mental health disorder.
+Dual diagnosis is when a person is struggling with a drug addiction and a mental health disorder.
 Over 10 million Americans suffer from a severe mental illness, and 8.2 million have a co-occurring disorder .

 A common occurrence is individuals struggling with opioid addiction and depression.
 In 2015 it was estimated that there were enough opioids prescribed in the United States alone, for every American to be medicated 24 hours a day for three weeks .

-Opioids can change the brain’s chemistry and hormone levels which may lead to depressive symptoms.
+Opioids often change the brain’s chemistry and hormone levels which may lead to depressive symptoms.
 With continued opioid use and abuse, the symptoms can worsen and can remain even if the addiction has ceased.

-Around 40% of individuals receive treatment for either disorder and about 5% access treatment for both addiction and mood disorder .
+Around 40% of individuals receive treatment for either disorder and about 5% access treatment for both addiction and a mood disorder .

 Therapies such as Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT) are highly effective for treating both issues.
 Using traditional therapies with more holistic ones such as animal therapy, mindfulness, art, and expressive therapies can aid in long-term recovery coping skills and support plan.